Uniting Nesterov and Heavy Ball Methods for Uniform Global Asymptotic Stability of the Set of Minimizers

-In \cite{sebbouh2020convergence}, however, it was demonstrated that the heavy ball algorithm converges exponentially for nonstrongly convex $L$ when such an objective function also has the property of quadratic growth away from its minimizer.
-Global asymptotic stability of the minimizer, which is the property that all solutions that start close to the minimizer stay close, and solutions from all initial conditions converge to the minimizer, is demonstrated in \cite{michalowsky2014multidimensional}, \cite{michalowsky2016extremum}, when $L$ is nonstrongly convex and smooth.
-The work in \cite{polyak2017lyapunov} provides several Lyapunov functions to establish global asymptotic stability of the minimizer and convergence rates for the heavy ball method, both when $L$ is strongly convex and when $L$ is nonstrongly convex.
+In \cite{sebbouh2020convergence}, however, it was \IfConf{shown}{demonstrated} that the heavy ball algorithm converges exponentially for convex $L$ when \IfConf{$L$}{such an objective function} also has the property of quadratic growth away from \IfConf{$\xi^*$.}{its minimizer.} Global asymptotic stability of \IfConf{$\xi^*$,}{the minimizer,} which is the property that all solutions that start close to \IfConf{$\xi^*$}{the minimizer} stay close, and solutions from all initial conditions converge to \IfConf{$\xi^*$,}{the minimizer,} is demonstrated in \IfConf{}{\cite{michalowsky2014multidimensional},} \cite{michalowsky2016extremum}, \IfConf{for convex and smooth $L$.}{when $L$ is convex and smooth.} \IfConf{}{The work in \cite{polyak2017lyapunov} provides several Lyapunov functions to establish global asymptotic stability of the minimizer and convergence rates for the heavy ball method, both when $L$ is strongly convex and when $L$ is convex.} \IfConf{ }{}